freedomofpress/encryption-works/encryption_works.md

 ![The Tor Browser](https://raw.githubusercontent.com/tommycollison/encryption-works/master/images/tor_FPF.png)

 The Tor network is made up of over 6,000 volunteer servers, called nodes.
-When you use Tor, your connection is routed through three of these nodes —in a circuit— before exiting onto the normal Internet.
-If someone is monitoring your traffic, they can only track traffic through the final node, which is in a different location to you.
+When you use Tor, your connection is routed through three of these nodes — called a circuit – before exiting onto the normal Internet.
+Anyone intercepting Internet traffic will think your location is the final node which your traffic exits from.

 ![To obscure your location, Tor routes your connection through three intermediaries.](/images/tor_relays.png)